mkarajohn/YGO-Rules-Reference-for-GOAT-Players-Who-Can-t-Read-Good-and-Who-Wanna-Learn-to-Do-Other-Stuff-Good/Spell Speeds and Effect Types.md

 ## Monster Effect Types

-The game has the following monster effect types:
+The game has the following Monster effect types:

 ### Continuous effects